§ 02 — OVERVIEW

 Simax Group Campground is located on the northeast end of Crescent Lake in Deschutes National Forest, offering visitors some of the most beautiful scenery in central Oregon and easy access to an abundance of recreational activities.
-Designed as a fully accessible campground, the four group sites and large picnic pavilion provide all visitors with ample opportunities to explore the area's diverse lush forest and spectacular surroundings.

 At Simax Group Campground, water skiing, sailing, windsurfing, sunning, hiking, mountain biking, horseback riding, off-roading and fishing are popular with visitors.
 Hiking on one or more of the trails in the area offers a wide variety of scenic terrain, ranging from lakeside trails to routes weaving through towering pine, fir, and spruce trees, typical for the area.
 For anglers, Crescent Lake provides the perfect setting to fish from boat or the shoreline.
 Fish species found in the lake include kokanee salmon, mackinaw, rainbow trout, brown trout and mountain whitefish.
 Summer months offer the best fishing.